 Look through our Undergraduate Studies Section for more detailed information about our programs

-Entering students interested in taking a language are encouraged to work with their advisor to review the placement guide and select the course they feel most appropriate for their previous experience where applicable.
-Students with no previous experience in the language should enroll in the 101 section of the course.
-If you are uncertain about what course to take, please join us during Orientation and Enrollment via Zoom.
+Entering students interested in taking a language should work with their advisor to review the placement guide and select the most appropriate course for their previous language experience.
+Students with no previous experience should enroll in the 101 section of the language.
+If you are uncertain about what to take, please join us during Orientation and Enrollment via Zoom.
 Please direct any questions to the Department of Modern Languages.

 Why should I learn another language?